Skip to main content

 • You can set up to 16 Bypass Group groups.

-Check zone list status
+Check occupancy list status

 • Count Alert: Indicates that the number of users present has reached the value set in Alert 1 or Alert 2.